 For many years, thanks to an agreement with the Patronato de la Alhambra, the Red Cross has a medical care facility, equipped for basic medical care within the monumental complex itself.
 It offers a 9am-7pm service, 365 days a year and a basic-life- support ambulance, coordinated by the Provincial Red Cross Centre and which can offer support in the event of mass emergencies, along with other vehicles from the humanitarian institution.
 The team is made of a nurse, a driver, and a lifeguard.

 These guests also took advantage of the visit to explore the rest of our beautiful city, just like the locals.
-They wandered around the city centre, guided by our tour guide, Mar.
-She took them to the monumental Cathedral, the Capilla Real (Royal Chapel), the Madraza, the Bañuelo, and the Corral del Carbón.
+They wandered around the city centre, guided by our tour guide Cicerone, Mar.
+She took them to the monumental Cathedral, the Capilla Real (Royal Chapel), the Madraza, the Bañuelo, and the Corral del Carbón in the old town of Granada.
 To end the tour with a touch of the origins of our culture, the guests enjoyed a cup of tea on Calle Calderería, renowned for its tearooms.